-The remaining portion of the portfolio (outside the minimum proportion of 90% of the long book) may also promote environmental and social characteristics but are not systematically covered by ESG analysis.
-Such assets may include unlisted securities or securities that have been subject to an initial public offering, the ESG analysis of which may be carried out after the acquisition of said financial instrument by the Sub-fund, cash for liquidity management purposes as well as derivatives.
+The remaining portion of the portfolio (outside the minimum proportion of 90% of the long book ) may also promote environmental and social characteristics but are not systematically covered by ESG analysis.
+Such assets may include unlisted securities or securities that have been subject to an initial public offering, the ESG analysis of which may be carried out after the acquisition of said financial instrument by the Sub-fund.
+Cash (and cash equivalent), as well as derivatives (used either for hedging purposes or exposure) are also included under "#2 Other".